reselbob/simple-node-grpc/client_cli/readme.md

 Examples:
   sscli -o add -d [4,5.5,6]                 Sums up the numbers in the array [4,
                                             5.5, 6]
-  sscli -o repeat -m I have a secret -c     returns the messages, "I have a 100                                       secret" in a stream of 100 messages
+  sscli -o chatter -m I have a secret -c     returns the messages, "I have a 100                                       secret" in a stream of 100 messages

 copyright 2020